awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 Note: The default log level is `DEBUG`

+The SDK also tracks entry and exit of functions which increases the verbosity of the logs.
+This will be useful when you want to track the transitions within the codebase.
+To do so, you need to set log level to TRACE and add the following to the cmake file:
+`add_definitions(-DLOG_STREAMING)`
+Note: This log level is extremely VERBOSE and could flood the files if using file based logging strategy.

 #### Cross-Compilation
 If you wish to cross-compile `CC` and `CXX` are respected when building the library and all its dependencies.
 See our [ci.yml](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/blob/develop/.github/workflows/ci.yml) for an example of this.
 Every commit is cross compiled to ensure that it continues to work.
 Please note that GStreamer is not cross-compiled as a part of the cross-compilation of the KVS-SDK, customers will have to cross-compile it separately.